Skip to main content

 Don't Cancel Old Credit Cards

 The reason not to cancel a credit card is because the average age of your credit is important.
 If you do not have a loan like a house payment that you have paid for several years your oldest credit history account is probably a credit card.
-If the average age of all of your credit cards is less than six or seven years your score will not have an over 800 credit score.
+If the average age of all of your credit cards is less than six or seven years your score will not be able to build an over 800 Credit Score .
 I have acquired a lot of credit cards through the years.
 Many of them after I get the bonus I will quit using.
 It usually takes a year or two for the company to delete that credit card account.
-However I have four cards that I have had for over ten years.
+Long Term Credit Cards However I have four cards that I have had for over ten years.
 I make sure I use them some so they do not get cancelled.
 A few times a year is enough to keep the cards active.
-If you do not have a home loan it is a good idea to keep a good credit score to have at least two old credit cards active.
-You do not need to ever carry a balance on your cards to keep them active, just make a purchase or two every year.
+How to Keep Credit Active If you do not have a home loan it is a good idea to keep a good credit score to have at least two old credit cards active.
+You do not need ...

 Credit Card Disaster